-As described in the Sociology entry of the Graduate Bulletin (Appendix B), students must earn a total of 90 credits for the PhD.
-Up to 30 of these credits may be fulfilled through enrollment in S869 (PhD Thesis).
-At least 60 credits must be non-S869 credits.
-These credits are fulfilled by required coursework in sociology and a PhD minor.
+As described in the Sociology entry of the Graduate Bulletin (Appendix B), 90 credits are required for the PhD.
+Up to 30 of these credits may be fulfilled through enrollment in S869 (PhD Thesis) and may be taken when the student is working on their dissertation and already a candidate.
+At least 60 credits for the PhD must be from other sources besides S869.
+These 60+ non-S869 credits are fulfilled through required coursework in sociology, a PhD minor, and other optional classes or reading and research credits.

-There are 13 sociology classes that all students must take comprising:
+There are 12 sociology classes that all students must take comprising:

 - Proseminar Series (3 credits total) - 1.
 S500: Pro-Seminar in Sociology (1 credit) - 2.
 S501: Sociology as a Vocation (1 credit) - 3.
-S502: Launching Your Academic Career (1 credit)

-- Introductory Substantive Courses (9 credits total) - 4.
-S510: Introduction to Social Organization (3 credits) - 5.
-S530: Introduction to Social Psychology (3 credits) - 6.
-S540: Sociological Theory (3 credits) - Sociological Research Practicum (SRP) Series (9 credits total) - 7.
-S566: Sociological Research Practicum I (3 credits) - 8.
-S567: Sociological Research Practicum II (3 credits) - 9.
-S568: Sociological Research Practicum III (3 credits) - Introductory Methods and Statistics (9 credits total) - 10.
-S558: Advanced Research Techniques (3 credits) - 11.
-S554: Statistical Techniques in Sociology I (3 credits) - 12.
-S650: Statistical Techniques in Sociology II (3 credits) - Publishing seminar, formerly titled "Topical Seminar" (3 credits total) 13.
+S502: Launching Your Academic Career (1 credit) - Foundational Courses (6 credits total) - 4.
+S530: Introduction to Social Psychology (3 credits) - 5.
+S540: Sociological Theory (3 credits) - Sociological Research Practicum (SRP) Series (9 credits total) - 6.
+S566: Sociological Research Practicum I (3 credits) - 7.
+S567: Sociological Research Practicum II (3 credits) - 8.
+S568: Sociological Research Practicum III (3 credits) - Introductory Methods and Statistics (9 credits total) - 9.
+S558: Advanced Research Techniques (3 credits) - 10.
+S554: Statistical Techniques in Sociology I (3 credits) - 11.
+S650: Statistical Techniques in Sociology II (3 credits) - Publishing Seminar (3 credits total) - 12.
 S700: Publishing Sociological Research (3 credits)

-Students must take an additional five sociology classes, which they may choose from among limited options to fulfill additional requirements.
+Students must take an additional four sociology classes, which they may choose from among limited options to fulfill additional requirements.
 These additional course requirements include:

-- Advanced Substantive Courses Any two S660 or S617 courses (6 credits) - Advanced Methods Course One S651 or S652 course (3 credits) - Elective One other graduate sociology class (3 credits) - S506: Teaching of Undergraduate Sociology or other graduate class (3 credits)
+- Advanced Substantive Courses Any two S660 or S617 courses (6 credits) - Advanced Methods Course One S651 or S652 course (3 credits) - Elective One other graduate sociology class, usually S660 or S651/2 (3 credits)